 However, as with many things in life, you get what you pay for.
 So it’s important not to become obsessed with lowering that cost at the expense of the quality of your marketing, sales, and onboarding processes.
 Accordingly, your goal should be to improve the cost structure and scalability of your business.
 This means cutting out any CAC expenses that are not necessary, but stopping before you handicap the essential functions that you need to grow.

 It’s also important to look at your CAC in the context of the rest of your business, particularly how long the customers you acquire stay with you.
 Low CAC may not look so good if you also have low retention rates.
 Spending small amounts on acquiring customers that leave you quickly is not much better than spending large amounts on customers that stick around.
-In both cases, your spending may well be too high relative to how much you’re getting back from your customers over time (also known as customer lifetime value, or CLTV).
+In both cases, your spending may well be too high relative to how much you’re getting back from your customers over time (also known as customer lifetime value, or LTV).

-Can high CAC be okay?
+Is a high CAC ever okay?

 There are times when you may even want to increase your CAC.
-If your CAC and your CLTV are both low, you may need to spend more on sales and marketing to attract better-fitting clients whom you can retain longer and get more revenue from over time.
+If your CAC and your LTV are both low, you may need to spend more on sales and marketing to attract better-fitting clients whom you can retain longer and get more revenue from over time.

 Only you can make such judgements for your business after you analyze your numbers and see how they trend over time.
 Your decision may depend on your goals for your company.

-A high CAC may work for you if you want to promote stability and predictability in your company’s revenue, and are not as interested in scaling quickly.
+A high CAC may work for you if you want to promote stability and predictability in your company’s revenue, and you're not as interested in scaling quickly.
 This strategy is good for those who want to grow their business slowly over time without major equity investment or a flashy exit.

-Can you lower CAC without sacrificing quality?
+Can startups lower CAC without sacrificing quality?

-If you know you need to lower your CAC but want to make sure to do so without impairing your ability to bring in good-fit, high-CLTV clients, one good option is to niche down.
+If you know you need to lower your CAC but want to make sure to do so without impairing your ability to bring in good-fit, high-LTV clients, one good option is to niche down.

 Developing a product for a highly defined target audience can make it easier to find and attract customers who need what you are offering and can be acquired with relatively little expense.
 Such customers are also more likely to stay with you over the long term since they’re apt to find high value in the specialized product you’re selling.

 Niching down is a strategy that will set you up for sustained, steady growth.
 You may have to sacrifice a chance at generating the explosive growth equity investors look for.
-But you’ll be able to more accurately identify and attract the customers who are right for your business, which will improve your CAC, your CLTV, and thus your company’s health and profitability.
+But you’ll be able to more accurately identify and attract the customers who are right for your business, which will improve your CAC, your LTV, and thus your company’s health and profitability.

 Regardless of whether you focus on a niche or sell to a general audience, however, judging your CAC in the context of your entire business and the market you’re selling to is essential.